The Torah warns us that if we fail to listen to God and keep His mitzvot, we will be punished with famine, war, and ultimately — exile.

 1 Note: Maimonides ruled that “Just as one may not leave the Land of Israel, so too one may not leave Babylonia” (Laws of Kings 5:12).
 It is not clear, however, whether the prohibition to leave Babylonia included ascending to the Land of Israel or not (see Kessef Mishneh ad. loc; Pe'at Hashulchan; Eretz Hemdah pp. 30–34).

-With the gradual decline of Babylonia as the center of Jewish scholarship during the Middle Ages, this prohibition became irrelevant, and is not mentioned in the Shulchan Aruch.
+With the decline of Babylonia as the center of Torah scholarship during the Middle Ages, this prohibition became irrelevant, and is not mentioned in the Shulchan Aruch.
 See also Pitchei Teshuvah in Even Ha-Ezer 75:6, who ruled that the mitzvah of ascending to the Land of Israel applies to all times.]